-korean djing queen peggy gou is launching a fashion line
+korean techno queen peggy gou is launching a fashion line

-The DJ talks about Asian visibility, starting her own record label and why her fans throw shoes in the air at her gigs.
+The Berlin-based DJ talks about Asian visibility, starting her own record label, and why her fans love giraffes.

 Photography Jungwook Mok